The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-unending-coil-of-bahamut-ultimate-guide.md

 ## Liquid Hell Bait

 When the physical ranged is marked by Hatch, a backup person will be asked to either bait Liquid Hells or intercept the Hatch on the Neurolink.
-While it is generally advisable to have a healer—or a SMN, if your group has one—to do these tasks, some groups may ask their RDM to do it.
+While it is generally advisable to have a healer—or a SMN, if your group has one—do these tasks, some groups may ask their RDM to do it.

-In the scenario that you are doing a backup bait, consider holding Swiftcast or Acceleration when you can for any possible Liquid Hell baits, as it is not possible to cast in between each bait.
+In the scenario that you are doing a backup bait, consider holding Swiftcast or Acceleration when you can for any possible Liquid Hell baits, as it is not possible to cast between each bait.

 For the final pair of Hatches and Liquid Hells, a random person will be targeted by Liquid Hells.
 You can store enough mana for a melee combo here, which you can use to keep uptime on the boss while avoiding the Liquid Hells if you are targeted.